 No cinnamon roll is complete without icing, right?
 So I went to town with a simple vanilla glaze.
 My boyfriend is obsessed with Cinnabon, so I’ve read multiple copycat recipes that seem to have cream cheese and a hint of lemon in the icing.
 I was feeling a little lazy, so I left out the cream cheese, but I did add some lemon.
 I like a really thick icing, but it’s difficult to not end up with something overly sweet.
 The lemon helps to cut the sweetness.

 I want to be sure you guys know what makes these muffins so big.
 First of all, there is added baking powder which helps lift the muffins out of the pan.
 I also bake these muffins at a higher temperature for the first five minutes and then just turn the oven down.
 This is a trick I learned from reading Sally’s blog.

-A cinnamon muffin swirled with more cinnamon and brown sugar topped with a vanilla glaze.
+Cinnamon muffins swirled with a cinnamon brown sugar streusel and topped with a sweet vanilla glaze.

 - 2 1/4 C Flour

 - 1/4 C Sour cream

 - 3 tbsp Brown sugar